notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 notation list $IMAGE
 ```

-Confirm there are no signatures showed in the output.
+Confirm there are no signatures shown in the output.

 ## Generate a test key and self-signed certificate

-Use `notation cert generate-test` to generate a test RSA key for signing artifacts, and a self-signed test certificate for verifying artifacts.
+Use `notation cert generate-test` to generate a test RSA key for signing artifacts, and a self-signed X.509 test certificate for verifying artifacts.

 **IMPORTANT**: Self-signed certificates should be used for development purposes only and should not be used in production environments.